Easy Google Analytics 4: A Simple Guide on How It Works

 The tracking code needs to be added to every page you want to track, usually within the <head> section of your HTML.
 It’s a small snippet of code, but it’s essential for collecting data.

 Step 3.
-Enable Conversion Tracking
+Enable Key Events (Conversion) Tracking

 GA4 can automatically track some of these things, like file downloads and video views, with its “Enhanced Measurement” feature.
 But there are a few limitations.